 Course Learning Outcomes

 Upon completion of this course a successful student should be able to: 1 Reflect on and appraise professional skills (self-care, communication, and understanding of the human-animal bond) integral to their personal development as well as enhancing the veterinarian- client-patient relationship.
 2 Demonstrate and identify client communication skills using a predominately relationship-centred style.
 3 Demonstrate an understanding of capabilities relating to employability.
 4 Demonstrate and apply knowledge of health and safety responsibilities relating to a veterinary workplace and importance of complying with policies and procedures.
-5 Evaluate animal husbandry practices of an AHEMS experience based on minimum standards and evidence based best practice.
-6 Demonstrate an understanding of codes of animal practice and welfare that relate to the legislative framework of animal protection law.
-7 Demonstrate competence in performing animal handling and restraint for some basic clinical techniques of a variety of species.
+5 Evaluate and reflect on animal husbandry practices from an AHEMS experience based on codes of animal practice and welfare and current research literature.
+6 Demonstrate competence in performing animal handling and restraint for some basic clinical techniques of a variety of species.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: